Hong Kong–Switzerland relations: Trade

 The two entities have developed a significant trading partnership.
-Hong Kong is Switzerland's third largest export destination (7.8%), only after Germany (16%) and United States (10%).
-As at 2016, Switzerland is Hong Kong's 15th largest trading partner in the world.
+As of 2015, Hong Kong was Switzerland's third largest export destination (7.8%), only after Germany (16%) and United States (10%).
+As of 2016, Switzerland was Hong Kong's 15th largest trading partner in the world.
 The total trade between the two places amounted to EUR 9.6 billion in 2016.
 A number of Swiss banks have established operations in Hong Kong since the 1960s, mainly due to the fact of Hong Kong's prominent role as a financial centre.
-Hong Kong's major export to Switzerland was jewellery (71.2%) while major Swiss exports to Hong Kong are watches and clocks (40.5%) and jewellery (19.3%).